 A pressure injury is a localised area of damage to the skin or underlying tissue caused by unrelieved pressure or friction that can occur in people of any age.
 A pressure injury can develop in the hospital environment or at home, particularly when the person is bedridden or has limited ability to move or change their position (in bed or sitting in a chair), has loss of sensation, or poor nutrition.

 While pressure injuries most commonly occur over bony areas – especially the heels, elbows, hips, buttocks and tail bone–they can also occur on the ears or the nose (e.g. when the person uses nasal prongs for oxygen therapy).
 When a pressure injury occurs it is graded according to the severity of the damage to the skin and underlying structures e.g. stage one is reddened unbroken skin while stages two, three and four involve broken skin, with stage four being the most severe skin damage.

 As there are a large number of patients admitted to St Andrew's War Memorial Hospital with complex medical problems, that increase their risk of acquiring a pressure injury, we conduct regular patient skin assessments.

 Identifying pressure injuries with unbroken skin (stage one) helps prevent progression to a more serious one.
 Monitoring the number of pressure injuries acquired in the hospital allows us to review our practice and measure the effectiveness of our pressure injury management strategies.
 We aim for zero stage three and four hospital acquired pressure injuries.

-To prevent pressure injuries at St Andrew's we use pressure relieving devices for those most at risk of acquiring a pressure injury; conduct daily skin assessments and check on patients hourly to encourage or assist them to change position, as appropriate.
+To prevent pressure injuries at St Andrew's War Memorial Hospital we use pressure relieving devices for those most at risk of acquiring a pressure injury; conduct daily skin assessments and check on patients hourly to encourage or assist them to change position, as appropriate.

 What we are doing to prevent pressure injury for patients in our hospital